rit-magic-spell-studios/Break-The-Vape-App/APP_CHANGELOG.md

 # App Changelog

+## v0.5.2 - Unreleased
+* Added music and sound effect mute buttons on the main menu
+* Updated the game buttons on the main menu with art assets
+* Miscellaneous other UI updates

 ## v0.5.1 - August 22nd, 2025
 * Added about page
 * Formatted point total to include commas